syncfusion-content/javascript-docs/js/RichTextEditor/Footer.md

 ## Characters Count

 **RTE** counts the number of characters in an editing area while you type.
-Consider a blog; the “About Me” profile information limit is maximum of 1,200 characters.
-In such a situation, you can get the number of characters you have typed by a simple alert.
+Consider a blog, where the “About Me” profile information limit is maximum of 1,200 characters.
+In such a situation, you can get the number of characters that you have typed by a simple alert.
 This count excludes white spaces.

 ## Words Count